 How do I apply to the SOTC program?

-If you are a Sophomore, Junior or Senior enrolled at Case Western Reserve, Colgate, Cornell, Ohio Wesleyan, Smith, University of Chicago or Yale, you may apply for a position.
-Simply create a log-in account at your school-specific website (which can be found by going to www.summeronthecuyahoga.com).
-Then you may view all positions currently available and apply to specific job descriptions and employers through the site.
+If you are a current Sophomore, Junior or Senior enrolled at Case Western Reserve, Colgate, Cornell, Denison, Ohio Wesleyan, Smith, University of Chicago or Yale, you may apply for a position.
+Simply create a login account by clicking the Students tab above.
+Then you may view all positions currently available and apply to specific internship opportunities through the site.
 Employers (not the SOTC program) make the employment offer through the Commitment Letter.
-Those students who are hired by the employers are admitted to the SOTC program on a first-come-first-serve basis.
+Students who are hired by the employers are admitted to the SOTC program on a first-come-first-served basis.

-The application period begins in October and ends in March or when all positions are filled.
-The awarding of positions will be on a first-come-first-serve basis for the employers and students who complete the Commitment Letter; therefore, preference is given to early applicants and commitments.
+The application period begins in November and ends in April or when all positions are filled.
+Employers will interview and hire interns according to their schedules.
+Each school has a predetermined number of spots for interns to participate in SOTC.
+The awarding of these positions will be on a first-come-first-served basis for the employers, and students who respond to the Commitment Letter; therefore, preference is given to early applicants and commitments.
 New employers may continue to post positions throughout this time frame.
-Check the web site often for new opportunities.
+Check the website often for new opportunities.

 What is the interview process?

-Each employer will use its own interview procedures (typically by telephone) to make its final employment determination.
-If you have applied and have not heard from an employer after two weeks, you may send a polite e-mail inquiring as to the status of your application.
+Each employer will use its own interview procedures (typically by telephone) to make its final employment decision.
+If you have applied and have not heard from an employer after two weeks, you may email the employer to inquire about the status of your application.

 How is my spot in the SOTC program confirmed?

-The employer extends an offer by initiating the SOTC Commitment Letter.
-You are expected to reply (positive or negative) within 48 hours, and your position in the program is not reserved until you complete the Commitment Letter and submit it to the Executive Director of Summer on the Cuyahoga.
+The employer extends an offer through an Commitment Letter that is forwarded via email from SOTC.
+Because of the unique nature of the program, you are expected to make your decision and reply within a specified period of time, usually three business days, and your position in the program is not reserved until you respond to the Commitment Letter.
 The Executive Director will confirm your position in the program.